Skip to content

 Check for tolls, taxes and restricted-access schemes

 Check what you need to do before driving on foreign roads.
-You may have heard about the London Congestion Charge and Low Emission Zone; many cities across Europe also operate schemes like these, and for most of these you will need to register and obtain stickers in advance.
+You may have heard about the London Congestion Charge and Low Emission Zone; many cities across Europe also operate schemes like these, and for most of them you will need to register and obtain stickers in advance.
 You can find a full list of all European environmental zones on the Green Zones portal.
 To prevent being caught out, and facing a hefty fine, make sure you do your research well before you go.

 If you’re going to be driving on Swiss motorways you need to purchase and display a vignette sticker, which is car tax.
 Many motorways across Europe are toll roads so you’ll need to pay to drive on them.
 If you wish to avoid this, many sat-nav systems allow you to choose a route that avoids tolls – just be aware that this could make your journey much longer!